luanvuhlu/markcalculation/README.md

 markcalculation
 ===============

-This is Chrome extension for calculating mark of Student's HLU
+This is Chrome extension for calculating mark of HLU's Student